kennymiesner/web-sprint-challenge-javascript-fundamentals/README.md

 3. Can you explain what a closure is and how you used it in the counter function?

 A closure occurs when a function reaches into its outer scope to reference a variable that's been defined elsewhere.
 It allows us to access functions from a parent level scope, even after the parent function has been terminated.
-NEED TO ANSWER PART TWO OF THIS QUESTION AFTER COMPLETING THE CHALLENGE!

 4. Describe the four principles of the 'this' keyword.